 • Pages : 139

 Growing global demand for pork has led to a significant boost in swine production worldwide.
 This, in turn, is fuelling the demand for healthy and functional swine feed across the global swine husbandry sector.
-Rising awareness regarding the nutrition of pork among consumers is further compelling pig farmers to use high-quality swine feed in order to provide proper nutrition to pigs.
+Rising awareness regarding the nutrition of pork among consumers is further compelling pig farmers to use high-quality swine feed to provide proper nutrition to pigs.
 By geography, the APAC region is the key market for swine feed due to the high pork production in the region.
 According to the Food and Agricultural Organization (FAO), China accounts for 50% of global swine production, followed by the EU and U.S.

-Increasing demand for high-value animal protein
+• Increasing demand for high-end animal protein.

-Key Developments
+Key Developments:

 Swine Feed Market Scope: